-11/10/2016 Nanotechnology today, Following Feynman's idea "There is plenty of room at the bottom" Making atomic scale structures by evaporating layers of atoms (MBE, ALD): "So, you simply evaporate until you have a block of stuff which has the elements . . .
+Nanotechnology today, Following Feynman's idea

+Making atomic scale structures by evaporating layers of atoms (MBE, ALD):

+"So, you simply evaporate until you have a block of stuff which has the elements . . .
 What could we do with layered materials with just the right layers?"
 Molecular beam epitaxy (MBE) layers of atoms are formed by projecting hot vapors onto a substrate in UHV.
 Different types of atoms can be projected to form layered structures with nanometer thickness. \rightarrow See topdown.
-Atomic layer depostion (ALD): grow e.g. oxides layerby-layer \rightarrow See bottom-up Manufacturing: machines that make machines and so...
+Atomic layer depostion (ALD): grow e.g. oxides layer-bylayer \rightarrow See bottom-up, also van der Waals heterostructures

+Manufacturing: machines that make machines and so...
 "I let each one manufacture 10 copies, so that I would have a hundred hands at the 1/16 size."
-This idea, of making small machines, that make more even smaller machines etc. (Gray goo) Is not realised, but exexponential growth through copying copies is what lies behind the amazing polymerase chain reaction, the biochemical process that yields macroscopic amounts (micrograms) of identical copies of just one DNA molecule. \rightarrow see example later
+This idea, of making small machines, that make more even smaller machines etc. (Gray goo) Is not realised, but exponential growth through copying copies is what lies behind the amazing polymerase chain reaction, the biochemical process that yields macroscopic amounts (micrograms) of identical copies of just one DNA molecule. → see example later

-11/10/2016 After Lindsay: Intro. to Nanosicence Section 1.3 Nanotechnology today, Following Fe "There is plenty of room at the bottom" - Doing synthesis of complex organic molecules by "pushing atoms together": "We can arrange atoms the way we want."
+After Lindsay: Intro. to Nanosicence Section 1.3

+Nanotechnology today, Following Fe

+- Doing synthesis of complex organic molecules by "pushing atoms together": "We can arrange atoms the way we want."
 With the invention of STM, we can image molecules and even induce reactions by pushing \rightarrow See tools of nano - Resonant antennas for light emission and absorption: "It is possible to emit light from a whole set of antennas, like we emit radio waves."
 This is the modern field known as "nanophotonics."
-For example, arrays of nanoparticles can be used to guide light. \rightarrow See optics part Using quantum phenomena in electronic devices: "We could use, not just circuits, but some system involving quantized energy levels, or the interaction of quantized spins."
+For example, arrays of nanoparticles can be used to guide light. \rightarrow See optics part

+Using quantum phenomena in electronic devices: "We could use, not just circuits, but some system involving quantized energy levels, or the interaction of quantized spins."
 Quantum mechanics offers us completely novel ways to do computations.
 Massive parallel computing based quantum entanglement.
 Field of Quantum Computing.
-Quantum Manifesto 2017-2027. \rightarrow See new concept in electronics 11/10/2016 After Lindsay: Intro. to Nanosicence Section 1.3
+Quantum Manifesto 2017-2027. \rightarrow See new concept in electronics 11/14/2024

+After Lindsay: Intro. to Nanosicence Section 1.3